Drowning Prevention & Water Safety

 The AAP supports swimming lessons for children older than 1 year.
 Swim lessons are increasingly available for children with various disabilities, including autism, or other health conditions.
 Track your swimmer’s learning progress with this FREE app sponsored by the ZAC Foundation (TEXT “SWIM” to 90999 to download the app — or you can search for American Red Cross in the iTunes app store or GooglePlay).

-Whether you like to lap swim, dog-paddle, or just like to splash around to cool off, King County and Washington State has dozens of ways to hit the water this summer in the pool or at the beach!
+Whether you prefer swimming, dogpaddling, or just splashing around to cool off, Washington State has dozens of ways to get outside and safely enjoy the water this summer!

 When boating in open water such as lakes, rivers, ponds, and the ocean — YOU CAN NEVER BE TOTALLY SAFE, BUT YOU CAN BE BETTER PREPARED.